OraliaNJ/RMT_-_Overlapping_Wigner_Semicircles/README.md

 The figure A_Mob.jpg describes the Asthma morbidity analysis in the 5 regions of Mexico divided by hospitalized and non-hospitalized patients who tested positive to COVID-19 in the 176 days of analysis.

+Note: The programming language is scripting and I select Octave for its implemantation.

 */